sahil485/PostmanClone/README.md

 # Postman Clone - React App

-A clone for the API development tool Postman as an Open Source Challenge from the Slingshot discord server
+A clone for the API development tool Postman as an Open Source Challenge from the Slingshot discord server.
+The current clone supports GET, POST, and DELETE requests with faulty PUT requests.

 ## Scripts for Use: